By the time we get to June in Barcelona, the first beach swim is already in the rear view mirror.

 Careful!
-Don’t leave bags unattended on the beach because pickpockets have a field day during San Juan.
+Make sure you’re avoiding Barcelona pickpockets because they can have a field day during San Juan.

-There’s also a free electronic music party at Parc del Fòrum that has free entry till 3 am.
+There’s also a normally a free electronic music party at Parc del Fòrum that has free entry till 3 AM.

-You’ll be happy to know the metro runs all night.
+You’ll be happy to know the Barcelona metro runs all night.

 Magic Nights at Casa Batllo

-With entrance you’ll get art, live music from any of a number of eclectic bands, and two drinks.
+With entrance you’ll get art, live music from any of a number of eclectic bands, and a glass of cava wine.